Peer Education Programs

 Community Volunteer Program (non-students)

-Non-students may serve as community volunteers with Administrative Services, Faculty/Staff Programs and the Tang Information Center.
-Community volunteers typically work a 3-hour shift per week for a pre-determined period of time, and provide client reception services, general office support, and assistance at UHS events.
+Non-students may serve as community volunteers with Administrative Services, Faculty/Staff Programs, and the Information Desk.
+Community volunteers typically work a 3-hour shift per week for a pre-determined period of time and provide client reception services, general office support, and assistance at UHS events.

 Applications: Not being accepted at this time; check back next semester for updates